CS3398-Changelings-Aye/GigaBIte/README.md

 * Recipe Saving: Allows a user to save a limited number of recipes to a Favorites Database.

 ## Contributions
 * Nicole Runas: Help menu and friendly user interface, including friendly repsonses and an icon for the Bot.
 These help the Bot appear                   welcoming to users and serve to make the Bot feel more like an actual person.
 I also found an ingredient database to be                 used for the Bot to complete searches against.
-The databse is used whenever a user send an ingredient to the                             Bot.Artifacts corresposnging to these can separately be found in the branch Lo and integreated into the cogs file on the                 master branch.
+The databse is used whenever a user send an ingredient to the                             Bot.
+Artifacts corresposnging to these can separately be found in the branch Lo and integreated into the cogs file on the                 master branch.

 * Dalton Melivlle: